lfontesm/Reverse-Engineering-Challenges/egg's keygenme - complex validation/README.md

 if (key == 153000 - username[0] * salt) ...

 ```
-Where `serialLen = 25` and `salt = username[1] + userLen`
+Where `serialLen = 25` and `salt = username[1] + userLen` (Refer to [sanitized_keygen.c](https://github.com/lfontesm/Reverse-Engineering-Challenges/blob/main/egg's%20keygenme%20-%20complex%20validation/sanitized_keygen.c), we'll be forcing the third case of the if/else)

 Now this is pretty much all we need to reach the solution I did.
 We have all the tool need to convert this into an equantion:
 * `auxSalt`'s initial value is 1.
 *  We know for a fact that `serialLen` is always 25 (Refer to [sanitized_keygen.c](https://github.com/lfontesm/Reverse-Engineering-Challenges/blob/main/egg's%20keygenme%20-%20complex%20validation/sanitized_keygen.c)).
 *  For convenience, let's assume both the `username` and `serialKey` inputs will be constituded of the same character, for instance:
 `./keygenme AAAAA AAAAAAAAAAAAAAAAAAAAAAAAA`
 *  With that assumption, we can call the character forming the input string `x` for the equation we'll be working with.

 Before continuing, I'd like to highlight how the loop works, using a shorter version of `serialKey`, with `serialLen` of 4.